-Between the announcement of the titles and the kickoff event, the committee and its partners will publish lists of more suggested titles for further reading.
+Between the announcement of the titles and the kickoff event, the committee and its partners will publish lists of more titles for further reading.
 Official Summer Scares podcasting partner, Ladies of the Fright Podcast, will also record episodes in conjunction with Summer Scares.

 Summer Scares Committee Members:

 Silvia Moreno-Garcia is the bestselling author of the novels Mexican Gothic, Gods of Jade and Shadow, Certain Dark Things, and Untamed Shore, among others.
 She has also edited several anthologies, including the World Fantasy Award-winning She Walks in Shadows (a.k.a.
 Cthulhu's Daughters).
 Gods of Jade and Shadow was the 2020 American Library Association Reading List winner in the Fantasy category, appeared on many year's best lists, and won the 2020 Sunburst Award for Excellence in Canadian Literature of the Fantastic.
 Silvia is also the publisher of Innsmouth Free Press, a columnist for The Washington Post, and a book reviewer for NPR.
 You can follow her on Twitter at @silviamg.